sevvara/ethics_fall2025/_casestudy/03-activity.md

 ## Reflection

-**Did you feel the friction?** In the activity above, you likely noticed that identifying the "Reject" option became progressively harder.
-This was not accidental; it was a simulation of **Friction Asymmetry**.
+**Did you feel the friction?** In the activity above, you likely noticed that identifying the "Reject" option became progressively harder. [cite_start]This was not accidental; it was a simulation of **Friction Asymmetry**[cite: 180].

-**Key Concept: Structural Consent Failure**
-If you found yourself clicking "Accept" just to make the test end faster, you experienced **cognitive fatigue**.
-In the real world, this leads to what researchers call "structural consent failure"—where the system is designed to extract consent rather than request it.
+**Key Concept: Structural Consent Failure** [cite_start]If you found yourself clicking "Accept" just to make the test end faster, you experienced **cognitive fatigue**[cite: 169]. [cite_start]In the real world, this leads to what researchers call "structural consent failure"—where the system is designed to extract consent rather than request it[cite: 173].
 {: .notice}